AMC Networks Reaches More Than 9 Million Paid Streaming Subscribers by End of 2021

 AMC Networks’ lineup of targeted streaming services includes AMC Plus, Acorn TV, Shudder, Sundance Now, ALLBLK and HIDIVE, newly acquired with the purchase of anime content distributor Sentai.
 Those digital offerings are in addition to the company’s linear channels AMC, BBC America (a joint venture with BBC Studios), IFC, SundanceTV, WE tv and IFC Films.

+During Q4, AMC Networks aired the finale of the first portion of the final season of “The Walking Dead” on AMC, and streamed crime drama “Kin” and mystery series “Ragdoll” on AMC Plus.
+The streaming service also did a slate of movie releases, one a week through November and into December, including a couple of releases that were day-and-date with theatrical.

-On Wednesday, AMC Networks reported adjusted diluted EPS of 54 cents on $803.71 million in revenue.
+On Wednesday, AMC Networks reported adjusted diluted EPS of 54 cents on $803.71 million in revenue for its Q4.
 Both results exceeded Wall Street analysts’ estimates.

+AMC Networks’ Q4 domestic operations revenue increased 4% overall to $685 million.
+Distribution revenue was up 7%, with subscription revenue growing 11%, and content licensing and other revenues decreasing 4%.
+Ad sales were down 1% to $234 million, which reflected AMC Networks’ higher pricing and ad-supported streaming growth, which was partially offset by declining linear ratings.

+For the “International and Other” segment, which includes AMC Networks International, its international programming business, and 25/7 Media, its production services business, revenue fell 3% to $122 million compared to the prior year’s Q4.
+Distribution revenues deceased 15%, while ad sales were up 54%.

 The company saw an operating income of $64 million for the three months ended Dec.
 31, down 21.8% from the same quarter last year.
 With some favorable adjustments, that income figure rose to 102.8 million, down 23% compared to the previous Q4.